samtools/htscodecs/README.md

 determine whether orientation (complement strand) helps and whether the READ1 vs READ2 quality distributions differ.
 These are just sub-fields from BAM FLAG.

+The fqz_gparams will normally be passed in as NULL and the encoder will automatically select parameters.
+If you wish to fine tune the compression methods, see the fqz_params and fqz_gparams structures in the header file.
+You may also find the fqz_qual_stats() utility function helpful for gathering statistics on your quality values.

+For decompression, the lengths array is optional and may be specified as NULL.
+If passed in, it must be of size nlengths and it will be filled out with the decoded length of each quality string.
+Note regardless of whether lengths is NULL or not, the buffer returned will be concatenated values so there is no way to tell where one record finishes and the next starts.
+(CRAM itself knows this via other means.)